plogs/jsgoti/content/about/index.md

 draft: false
 ---

-Just some guy on the internet
+Just some guy on the internet.